FranciscoDeijangle/Kudos-Algorithms/README.md

 - `ArrayInversion.java` Merge Sort for counting number of inversions in an given unsorted array.
 - `ArrayInversion.txt`  The raw array elements used in code.

+**KNN** last updated 2015.7.1

+- `KNN.java` K-nearest neighborhood in predicting class labels.
+Use the data in the training file to "train" a model and predict the class label for in testing set in the testing file.

 **MinCut:** last updated 2015.7.26

 - `GraphAdjacencyList.java` Simple demonstration on adjancency list with graph.